EthanHeilman/flipIt/README.md

 As of July 2012 this is the only computer implementation of the game.
 FlipIt was invented by Marten van Dijk, Ari Juels, Alina Oprea, and Ronald L. Rivest in the paper [FLIPIT: The Game of “Stealthy Takeover”](http://www.rsa.com/rsalabs/presentations/Flipit.pdf).

-FlipIt was developed to model [Active Persistent Threats](http://en.wikipedia.org/wiki/Advanced_persistent_threat) or [APTs](http://www.rsa.com/rsalabs/node.asp?id=3911) and other strategic games of limited information.
+FlipIt was developed to model [Advanced Persistent Threats](http://en.wikipedia.org/wiki/Advanced_persistent_threat) or [APTs](http://www.rsa.com/rsalabs/node.asp?id=3911) and other strategic games of limited information.
 For example flipIt is very similar to the situations faced by [spy agencies](http://en.wikipedia.org/wiki/Clandestine_HUMINT) and [insurgent networks](http://en.wikipedia.org/wiki/Guerrilla_warfare) in which members of a network may have been flipped by an enemy network, double crossing the network.